gvwilson/thirdbit/src/fiction/in-heck/index.md

 "You do not have to ask.
 You are this one's friend."

-Gumption patted Crusher's side again as "Friend" flashed on the hauler bot's screen.
+Gumption patted Crusher's side again as "FRIEND" flashed on the hauler bot's screen.
 "Thanks,"
 Gumption said awkwardly.
 "Lemme see what my folks think."